Nadeem Zaki

-Nadeem Zaki Manj is a retired three star generof the Pakistan Army who last served as Director General of the Strategic Plans Division.
+Nadeem Zaki Manj is a retired lieutenant general of the Pakistan Army who last served as Director General of the Strategic Plans Division.

 Military career

-Manj was commissioned into the Pakistan Armoured Corps via 75th PMA Long Course.
+Manj attended the Homs Military Academy and was commissioned into the Pakistan Armoured Corps via the 75th PMA Long Course.

-Manj was promoted to the rank of major general in 2015.
-Upon promotion, he was appointed Director General Military Intelligence (DGMI).
-Later Manj served as General officer commanding of the 33 Infantry Division.
+In 2015, Manj was promoted to the rank of major general and appointed Director General of Military Intelligence (DGMI).
+He subsequently served as General Officer Commanding of the 33 Infantry Division.

-As per media reports, Manj's rank was elevated to lieutenant general in 2018.
-Following his promotion to lieutenant general, Manj was appointed as Commander of I Corps Mangla, one of Pakistan Army's principal strike formations.
+In 2018, Manj was promoted to lieutenant general and appointed Commander of I Corps Mangla, one of the Pakistan Army's principal strike formations.

 In November 2019, he was appointed Director General of the Strategic Plans Division (SPD).
-Under his command, Pakistan developed much in nuclear warfare and ballistic missiles.
-He also played a crucial role in developing the existing missiles of Pakistan.
-Manj had discussed his nuclear policy with the government officials, notably Foreign Minister of Pakistan.
+During his tenure, Pakistan conducted a series of missile tests, including of the Shaheen-I ballistic missile variant, the Ghaznavi missile, the Shaheen-III, and an enhanced variant of a cruise missile.
+Manj also held discussions on nuclear policy with senior government officials, including then prime minister Imran Khan and the Foreign Minister.

-Manj retired from active military service in 2022.
+Manj retired from active military service in October 2022.